A Way With Words

-As twins, we’re pretty dissimilar.
-But what bonds us isn’t our personalities.
-It’s our values.
+As twins, we’re actually pretty dissimilar.
+But what bonds us isn’t our personalities; it’s our values.
 We’ve been raised like you, by a strong Black woman who taught us to value our ideas and our voices.

-Do you have any advice for young girls who earn their way into the spotlight?
+Do you have any advice for young girls, and Black girls in particular, who earn their way into the spotlight?

 I would say to anyone who finds themselves suddenly visible and suddenly famous: Think about the big picture.
-You have to crown yourself with the belief that what I’m about and what I’m here for is way beyond this moment.
+You really have to crown yourself with the belief that what I’m about and what I’m here for is way beyond this moment.
 I’m learning that I am not lightning that strikes once.
-I am the hurricane that comes every single year.
-And you can expect to see me again soon.
+I am the hurricane that comes every single year, and you can expect to see me again soon.

 This interview has been edited for length and clarity.